parasmanijain/accordion-group/README.md

 # AccordionGroup

-Accordion Group created Angular 7 to provide collapsible panel utility across different browsers without using any built in utility like jquery or bootstrap
+Accordion Group created using Angular 7 to provide collapsible panel utility across different browsers without using any built in library like jquery or bootstrap.
+Moreover it provides the user to override default html icons using some other libraries like font-awesome.

 ![alt text](img/chrome-accordion-group.jpg)
 ![alt text](img/edge-accordion-group.jpg)